 BORE AND PEACE

-*Thus far, the BBC’s 1972-73 War and Peace, the equivalent of video Valerian running for twenty episodes (and on DVD 754 minutes), starring Anthony Hopkins as Pierre, directed by John Davies, and adapted by Jack I, Claudius Pullman, is considered the most complete version to date and available on youtube.
+*The BBC’s 1972-73 War and Peace, the equivalent of video Valerian running for twenty episodes (and on DVD 754 minutes), starring Anthony Hopkins as Pierre, directed by John Davies and adapted by Jack I, Claudius Pullman, is regarded as the most complete version to date and also available on youtube.

 ROLL OVER IMAGE / ADS